-For normal fingerings (table above) and for low notes, the frequencies of the peaks are in harmonic ratios (f, 2f, 3f ...).
+For normal fingerings and for low notes, the frequencies of the impedance peaks are in harmonic ratios (f, 2f, 3f ...).
 For the note with frequency f, its harmonics are supported by these peaks (giving it a bright timbre).
-In muliphonic fingerings, suppose two peaks have approximately equal magnitudes and frequencies g and f.
-With suitable embouchure, it is often possible to sound the two notes with
+In contrast, there are also multiphonics.

 This site includes the results of Paul Dickens, a student completing his PhD in Music Acoustics, with contributions from Jane Cavanagh, Ryan France, John Tann and Joe Wolfe.
 Our collaborators include Mark O'Connor of The Woodwind Group and clarinettists Catherine McCorkill and Catherine Young.
 Thanks to Juliet Richters.